rogupt305/Rohan_BluestampPortfolio/index.md

 }
 ```

-With that successfully out of the way, the next step was to calibrate the Arduino MEGA to be able to talk to the Arduino Nano, by writing a few extra lines of code in the Communications tab.
+With that successfully out of the way, the next step was to calibrate the Arduino MEGA to be able to talk to the Arduino Nano, by writing a few extra lines of code in the Communications (Comm.cpp) tab on the MEGA.
 (Comments are added in necessary locations).
+LINES: 534 - 560
 ```C++
 //From a chain of previous "if" statements, three else ifs for each command